-The optimised DLC-EP4 epoxy coating tested offers excellent protective properties that have a great potential of replacing chrome plating in aircraft landing gear applications.
-Some of the coating limitations caused by the build up of internal stresses in single-layer DLC can be overcome by the use of an epoxy resin interlayer.
-The new DLC/epoxy coating system has potential to enable restoration of mechanical components in a more efficient and sustainable manner than chromium plating techniques.
+The DLC/epoxy coating tested offers excellent protective properties that have a great potential of replacing chrome plating in aircraft landing gear applications.
+Some of the coating limitations caused by the build up of internal stresses can be overcome by the use of an epoxy resin interlayer.
+The new DLC/epoxy coating system has potential to enable restoration of mechanical components in a more efficient and environmentally friendly manner than chromium plating techniques.